CryoHype: Reconstructing a thousand cryo-EM structures with transformer-based hypernetworks: Additional details on /

 From these standardized volumes, we simulated cryo-EM images by generating 1000 projections per structure, applying a contrast transfer function (CTF), introducing noise corresponding to an SNR of 0.01, and downsampling images to 128×128 pixels.
 The final standardized images have dimensions of 128 pixels, 6 Å resolution, and pixel size of 3 Å.

 Future work includes evaluating additional protein structure databases to determine their suitability for simulating cryo-EM datasets, particularly to facilitate the development of more generalizable and large-scale cryo-EM reconstruction methods.
-We plan to release our dataset upon publication on Zenodo with the CC-BY license.
+We plan to release our dataset upon publication on Zenodo\footnote{\url{https://zenodo.org/uploads/17916258}} with the CC-BY license.
+A backup copy of the dataset will temporarily be available on Dropbox\footnote{\url{https://www.dropbox.com/home/Jeffrey\%20Gu/Sim2Struct}}.